OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

     The project architecture is divided into the following directories:

     - `components`: Contains the components that define the UI elements.
-    - `services`: Contains the services that interact with the OpenVidu Call backend in a RESTful manner.
+    - `services`: Contains the services that interact with the backend in a RESTful manner.

     Additionally, the project hosts the following files: